abduktion-studios/batchtastic-music-player/README.md

 - Dialog windows are now part of the program's UI (instead of being VBS message boxes) and have custom sounds.
 - Script files are no longer created on-the-spot, and are always present in program files
 - Log files are now dated and are no longer deleted when the program closes
+- The program will now refuse to check for updates or stream audio from the internet (and warn the user) if there is no network connection

 # What's been fixed in this version
 - An installer issue causing the desktop and Start menu shortcuts to have blank icons rather than the program icon